The Best Park Passes for Senior Camping Broken Down by State

 Pennsylvania

-There are no fees to enter Pennsylvania state parks, nor is there any kind of annual or seasonal pass for these parks.
+There are no fees to enter Pennsylvania State Parks, nor is there any kind of annual or seasonal pass for these parks.

 Rhode Island

-Rhode Island state parks system does not offer any sort of pass.
+The Rhode Island state parks system does not offer any sort of pass.
 That said, there is a beach parking pass available, which gives users free access to all beach parking lots when parking is available.
 This pass costs $30 for residents and $60 for non-residents, and doesn’t discount camping fees, which vary from park to park.

 South Carolina